rkuoyemnbeek/rkuoyemnbeek.github.io/index.md

 For my masters thesis, I worked on algorithms for CT-scanning (something completely different, but nevertheless very interesting!).

 On my [github-page](https://github.com/rkuoyemnbeek/code_papers), you can find the code used in my publications.
-In my free time I followed the course on discrete optimisation on [coursera]{https://www.coursera.org/learn/discrete-optimization},
+In my free time I followed the course on discrete optimisation on [coursera]{https://www.coursera.org/learn/discrete-optimization}, the code used to pass the assignements can be found at [github-page]{https://github.com/rkuoyemnbeek/DiscreteOptimization}.
+Have fun with it!

 # Interests:
 1. Numerical Linear Algebra